mub2332/FIT-Honors-Monash/docs/ProjectManagementPlan.md

 A brief description of each role's responsibilities relative to our project.
 Certain roles are subject to change over the course of the iterations.
 Role | Description
 --- | ---
-Project Manager
+Project Manager | Handles entire coordination between modules and resolves team conflicts if any should arrive.
+Provides oversight to the team in all aspects and ensures general fluidity in between iterations.
 Tester | Writes test cases, test logs and test scripts and ensures the program is running with minimum bugs.
-Additionally in charge of the Risk Management Plan
+Additionally in charge of the Risk Management Plan.
-Analyst | Handles the creation of System Wide Requirements, the Use Cases Models, the Work Items List and Glossary Architect | The person in this role leads or coordinates the technical design of the system and has overall responsibility for facilitating the major technical decisions expressed as software architecture.
+Analyst | Handles the creation of System Wide Requirements, the Use Cases Models, the Work Items List and Glossary.
+Architect | The person in this role leads or coordinates the technical design of the system and has overall responsibility for facilitating the major technical decisions expressed as software architecture.
 Developer | Everyone in the team is expected to contribute some code, hence all teammates hold this role.
 Stakeholder | Client representative.
 David has provided us with enough oversight that he acts as the direct source of information on requirements.

 <a name="proprac"></a>